 - Repeat the previous step with the copper wire.
 Keep the nail and the copper wire as far away as possible from each other.
 Make sure they do not touch each other inside the potato.

 - Connect the copper wire of potato“A” to the positive terminal of the clock’s battery compartment using the first jumper wire.
-The positive terminal is usually labeled by the symbol “+”.
+The positive terminal is usually labelled by the symbol “+”.

 - Connect the galvanized nail of potato “B” to the negative terminal of the clock’s battery compartment using the second jumper wire.
-The negative terminal is usually labeled by the symbol “-”.
+The negative terminal is usually labelled by the symbol “-”.

 - Connect the galvanized nail of potato “A” to the copper wire of potato “B” using the third jumper wire.